 All of the voice pathologists at the NorthShore Voice Center are speech-language pathologists with specialized training and experience in treating patients with voice disorders.
 While singers, actors, and other professional voice users comprise a significant portion of their clientele, any patient with vocal difficulties can benefit from this focused skill-set and their collective experience.
-In addtion to providing vocal rehabilitation, they also educate patients on preventative voice care and vocal hygiene.
+In addtion to providing voice therapy, they also educate patients on preventative voice care and vocal hygiene.

 Christine Buth Martin, MA, CCC-SLP